 For first aid and safety purposes, it can be helpful to know how to treat someone who might be choking or has stopped breathing.
 Not only can these skills be beneficial while you’re traveling, but just having this basic knowledge to pull from at any time can mean the difference between life and death.

 According to Kate Sitarz, a contributor to Smarter Travel, it’s best if you take a class about CPR or the Heimlich maneuver every few years so you can brush up on your skills and learn about any new changes to the advised procedures.
+You can take up a CPR course in Mississauga CPR.
 Additionally, if you travel alone a lot, you should also be sure to learn how to do the Heimlich on yourself.

 Know How To Treat Shock